HaloGod/Edge-ONVIF-Driver/README.md

 ONVIF defines specific Profiles, which define the feature set the camera supports.
 This Edge driver requires only the Streaming Profile (Profile S) for both streaming video and *CellMotionDetector* events, but it can also support the *MotionAlarm* events from Profile T cameras.

 ### Reolink
+* This is my first attempt at fixing issues with this driver.
 Many Reolink cameras should work with this driver, but not all.

 There are some anomolies in the Reolink ONVIF implementation (Reolink models are not offically conformant).
 For example, there is a bug in the event subscription renewal function where the camera does not set the proper subscription termination time.
 However this particular issue should not cause any apparent problems to the user.